Banach space: Compact and convex subsets

-As a topological vector spaces
+As a topological vector space

 This norm-induced topology also makes $(X, \tau_d)$ into what is known as a topological vector space (TVS), which by definition is a vector space endowed with a topology making the operations of addition and scalar multiplication continuous.
 It is emphasized that the TVS $(X, \tau_d)$ is only a vector space together with a certain type of topology; that is to say, when considered as a TVS, it is not associated with any particular norm or metric (both of which are "forgotten").
 This Hausdorff TVS $(X, \tau_d)$ is even locally convex because the set of all open balls centered at the origin forms a neighbourhood basis at the origin consisting of convex balanced open sets.
 This TVS is also normable, which by definition refers to any TVS whose topology is induced by some (possibly unknown) norm.
 Normable TVSs are characterized by being Hausdorff and having a bounded convex neighborhood of the origin.

+All Banach spaces are barrelled spaces, which means that every barrel is neighborhood of the origin (all closed balls centered at the origin are barrels, for example) and guarantees that the Banach–Steinhaus theorem holds.